surftemp/xarray_regridder/README.md

 # xarray_regridder

-A flexible regridding utility API nd CLI based on xarray and pyproj.
-Maps from input data grid(s) to a regular target grid.
+A flexible regridding utility API and CLI based on xarray and pyproj.
+Maps from input data grid(s) onto a regular target grid.

 Note - the target grid must have equally spaced, one-dimensional coordinates.